HealthWare Systems Blog

 Having digital signs throughout a hospital is very helpful for wandering visitors.
 With maps and announcements being displayed, guests won’t get lost while visiting loved ones and hospital staff won’t miss important messages.

 One specific type of digital signage used in some hospitals is a patient notification board.
 A patient notification board informs patients when to proceed to a registration booth.
 It provides an audible tone and/or message when a registrar is available and ready to serve them.
 Between these notifications, the patient notification board can be set up to display marketing and informational messages to patients while they are waiting (e.g. wellness programs, hospital services).

-True, these current wayfinding solutions for hospital navigation cater to a younger, more tech-savvy hospital visitor, but keeping up with the current trends and technology takes a facility to the next level and leaves an extremely impressive and lasting impression on the patient experience.
+True, these current wayfinding solutions for hospital navigation cater to a younger, more tech-savvy hospital visitor, but keeping up with the current trends and technology takes a facility to the next level.
+Implementing a wayfinding solution from the list above can leave an extremely impressive and lasting impression on the patient experience.